Wisconsin: Sports

 Lambeau Field is home to the publicly owned Green Bay Packers of the National Football League.

+American Family Field is home to the Milwaukee Brewers, one of two professional sports teams based in Milwaukee.

 Road America, near Elkhart Lake, has hosted motorsport races since the 1950s.

 Wisconsin is represented by major league teams in three sports: football, baseball, and basketball.
 Lambeau Field, located in Green Bay, Wisconsin, is home to the National Football League's Green Bay Packers.
 The Packers have been part of the NFL since the league's second season in 1921 and are the smallest city franchise in the NFL, and the only one owned by shareholders statewide.
 The Milwaukee Brewers, the state's only major league baseball team, have played in American Family Field in Milwaukee since 2001.
 Before the Brewers, Milwaukee had two prior Major League teams.
 The first team, also called the Brewers, played only one season in 1901 before becoming the St. Louis Browns.
 Milwaukee was also the home of the now-Atlanta Braves franchise when they moved from Boston from 1953 to 1965, winning the World Series in 1957.
 The Milwaukee Bucks of the National Basketball Association play home games at the Fiserv Forum.

 The state also has minor league teams in hockey (Milwaukee Admirals) and baseball (the Wisconsin Timber Rattlers, based in Appleton and the Beloit Sky Carp of the High-A minor leagues).
 In addition to these affiliated minor league teams, Wisconsin has two American Association of Professional Baseball teams, being the Milwaukee Milkmen based in Franklin, and the Lake Country DockHounds based in Oconomowoc.
 Wisconsin is also home to nine Northwoods League teams.
 The Madison Mallards, the La Crosse Loggers, the Lakeshore Chinooks, the Eau Claire Express, the Fond du Lac Dock Spiders, the Green Bay Rockers, the Kenosha Kingfish, the Wausau Woodchucks, and the Wisconsin Rapids Rafters all play in a collegiate all-star summer league.
 In addition to the Packers, Green Bay is also the home to an indoor football team, the Green Bay Blizzard of the IFL.
 The state is home to the seven-time MISL/MASL Champion Milwaukee Wave.
 Wisconsin is also home to Forward Madison FC, which is a professional soccer team that plays in the USL League One.
 The Northern Elite Football League consists of many amateur semi-pro teams from Wisconsin.